-The Climate Witness Project (CWP) grows out of several convictions of the Christian Reformed Church.
+The Climate Witness Project (CWP) is a campaign of the Office of Social Justice and World Renew that grows out of several convictions of the Christian Reformed Church.
 The first is that there is scientific consensus that climate change is damaging our world.
 Human-made emissions of carbon dioxide and other greenhouse gases are changing the weather, melting polar ice caps, enabling diseases and viruses that have existed only in warm regions to move to more temperate zones, destroying species of animals and plants, and raising sea levels.
 In addition, there have recently been more prolonged and extreme droughts, more torrential flooding, readings that indicate warmer and more acidic ocean water, and consequent large-scale migrations of peoples and increases in food insecurity around the world.

 There is also a growing moral consensus, as well as increasing agreement among the world’s nations, that this problem must be addressed immediately.
 The Paris Agreement (see below) and the pope’s encyclical on climate change are only the most recent examples of a groundswell of support for an immediate response that has developed in religious communities and among the nations of the world.
 The popular agreement and moral momentum are catching up with the scientific consensus, and the tide is changing.